Skip to main content

 • Subnet address and mask

-• IP address range for DCN and ONTAP nodes on this backend network
+• IP address range for data compute nodes and ONTAP nodes on the backend network

-System Manager validates the range includes enough free IP addresses for all DCNs being added and all ONTAP nodes in the cluster and additional cluster-level floating IPs used for DCN to ONTAP communication.
+System Manager validates that the range includes enough free IP addresses for all data compute nodes being added, all ONTAP nodes in the cluster, and additional cluster-level floating IPs used for data compute node to ONTAP communication.

-7. Whether you added the backend subnet or it already exists:
+7. Do the following regardless of whether you added the backend subnet or it already exists:

 1. Review the available IP addresses.